Why Employee Value Proposition Matters

 Now, look at the things that are holding you back.
 What things do you need to improve?
 What specific areas of the skills and qualities you want to achieve would help you succeed at work?

 Identifying your skills and qualities helps you to become more accountable to yourself.
-You can see what you are good at and not as good at and develop skills and qualities that will help you succeed.
+You can see what you are not as good at and develop skills and qualities to help you succeed.

 Building a Culture of Inclusion

-Once you’ve created an EVP, you must get people involved in creating the culture.
+Once you've created an EVP, you must involve people in making the culture.
 A strong EVP comes from all employees, not just from the people at the top.

 To ensure that everyone feels like they belong, ask people on your team for their input.
 Ask for ideas on creating an inclusive culture and best communicate to others what it means to be a part of the team.

-When you ask for ideas, you create an atmosphere of trust and acceptance because you are listening and genuinely interested in what people have to say.
+When you ask for ideas, you create an atmosphere of trust and acceptance because you listen and are genuinely interested in what people say.
 This kind of open-door policy is what helps to build an inclusive culture.

 To create an inclusive environment, think about the type of people you want on your team and try to make sure they are represented on the team.
 This could mean promoting from within or recruiting people with different backgrounds and experiences.